dataq-instruments/CSharp_Example_4_DataqSDK/README.md

   Dataq Instruments devices that support DataqSDK ActiveX<br/> For more info about DataqSDK ActiveX, please refer to https://www.dataq.com/products/dataq-active-x/features.html

-When you download and build this project for the first time, good chance you will run in a erro like "Couldn't process file form1.resx due to its being in the internet or Restricted zone or having the mark of the web on the file.
-Remove the mark of the web if you want to process these files.
+When you download and build this project for the first time, good chance you will run in an error like "Couldn't process file form1.resx due to its being in the internet or Restricted zone or having the mark of the web on the file.
 Remove the mark of the web if you want to process these files."

 To deal with it, you will need to locate the offending .resx files in solution directory, right click on it, open the properties and check the option "unblock".
 Repeat this for all offending .resx files before reloading the project